mashedram/Church_of_Dog/Groups/Church of Dog/Branches/Military Branch/Black Dogs (MILITARY)/Members/Karlis.md

 ## Trivia:
 - Once ran into a house full of hostiles holding onto two primed [[T-50 Grenades]] for, and I quote: "Shits and giggles."
   The bodies were not recognisable afterwards, so we did not know which corpse belong to who.
-- Constantly fights with [[Shiba]] because of his God Complex
+- Constantly fights with [[Shiba]] because of his God Complex.
+- Has a transporter build into his chamber to bring him back after his death.

 # DND
+level: 7
 ## Skills:
 - Strength: 6
-- Dexterity: 4
+- Dexterity: 11
 - Intelligence: 5
 - Wisdom: 10
 - Charisma: 5